|

 According to OSHA, the proper use of protective eyewear prevents as many as 94 percent of workplace eye injuries.

+The American National Standards Institute (ANSI) adopted an eye protection standard incorporating the major types of hazards encountered in the workplace.
 The standard, collectively known as ANSI Z87.1-1998, requires that eyewear manufacturers conduct high mass impact and velocity impact tests for their spectacles, goggles, faceshields and welding helmets.

 New safety eyewear designs should primarily be based on OSHA and ANSI regulations.